Cheyney University

 Once enrolled at Cheyney University, the scholarship may be renewed each year contingent upon the student upholding all obligations and requirements of the scholarship including maintaining a minimum semester and cumulative grade point average of a 3.0 and continuing progress towards the degree (enrolling full-time and satisfying curricular requirements within the chosen course of study).

 All Community College of Philadelphia graduates must complete the FAFSA and the Cheyney University Financial Aid process.
-The Keystone Scholarship provides one package to all qualifying students - the program covers tuition, fees, room and board, a book voucher and a laptop computer (one per student).
+The Keystone Scholarship provides one package to all qualifying students - the program covers tuition, fees, room and board.
 The scholarship is calculated as a last dollar award and is applied to a student’s account after all other forms of grants and scholarships are applied.
 Regardless of the amount of financial aid a student receives (through Pell or PHEAA), the Keystone scholarship will cover any remaining costs to attend the university, as outlined above.
 The package is the same for all students; however, the scholarship award varies based on a student’s financial aid.

 Financial Aid

-Transfer students will be awarded Financial Aid on the same basis as all Cheyney University students and will have equal access to all state and federal financial aid programs.
+• Financial Aid will be awarded to transfer students on the same basis as all Cheyney University students.
+They will have equal access to all state and federal financial aid programs.

 Contact Information